-Whether or not you ever want to stop working, it is important to plan and prepare for retirement just in case your health or your wife force you to slow down at some point.
+Whether or not you ever want to stop working, it is important to plan and prepare for retirement just in case your health or your spouse force you to slow down at some point.
 A lot of people say that their retirement plan is to simply not retire, but real life has shown us that that isn’t always an option.

 Knowing that, it is irresponsible not to plan for being unable to work someday.
 The biggest part of a retirement plan is saving money now, while you are still working, so you will have something to live off of when you stop working.
 Just creating margin in your budget to be able to save for the future is the biggest battle.
 If you can start to actually save, then it’s all fairly easy after that.